An editor may refer to any of the following:

-There are thousands of other text editors available in addition to the ones we've already mentioned.
+There are thousands of other text editors besides the ones we've already mentioned.
 Perform an external search for text editors.

 What text editors are used for programming?

-If you're working with a language, such as C, C++, or Java, that needs to be compiled, you need to get a compiler.
-If you're using a scripting language, like Perl, PHP, or Python, it can run without compiling.
+If you're working with a language, such as C, C++, or Java, that needs to be compiled, you must get a compiler.
+If you're using a scripting language, like Perl, PHP (PHP: Hypertext Preprocessor), or Python, it can run without compiling.